sheilbronn/Manage-Gluon-MQTT/README.md

 ### Command-line options / Invocation

 * -c (commands): One or more management commands to be executed (comma-separated), see below for the details.
-* -s (server): If the script is not run locally on the Freifunk node itself (localhost), the SSH names of one or more other Freifunk nodes maybe passed with -s (comma-seperated)
+* -s (server): If the script is not run locally on the (Freifunk) node itself (localhost), the SSH names of one or more other Freifunk nodes maybe passed with -s (comma-seperated)
 * -G (give): In the output add an informative line with host and command (useful für multiple commands and hosts)
 * -g (group): group.
     If running as a daemon (D), also listen to MQTT messages for a MQTT group as well.
 * -v (verbose): more, verbose output from the script as well as intermediate steps.
 Additional -v's add more verbosity.
-* -x (execute): each shell command is echoed to stdout before execution (for debugging)
+* -x (exec): each shell command is echoed to stdout before execution (for debugging)
 * -q (quiet): no output on stdout
 * -h (host): name or IP adress of the MQTT broker.
     The public test broker test.mosquitto.org may be abbreviated as -h test and iot.eclipse.ors as -h eclipse.
     If no broker is given, mosquitto_pub and mosquitto_sub will use their defaults (see their manual pages).
 * -m (mqtt): use MQTT or not (currently only implied by -p)
-* -p : support Homie or Home-Assistant auto-discovery
+* -p : support Home-Assistant (HASS) and Homie auto-discovery via MQTT

 Supported commands for the -c option are:

 * *bridge*: Script will become a daemon waiting for MQTT commands, subsequent commands are ignored (Use case D)
 * *noop*: Do nothing (for testing purposes)
+* *echo*: Just echo the received command options
+* *date*: Return the current system date (for testing purposes)
 * *install*: Install if necessary the Mosquitto package, a firewall rule, a sample crontab entry, and the script itself (to /sbin).
 * *sh*: Invoke a remote SSH shell on the remote host (limited to A,B for security reasons!)
 * *homie-update*: Issue all auto-discovery announcements as well as the values.